 Business Stationary used in the Butcher Shop located on 62 W First South Street, Salt Lake City, Utah.
+The only good picture of Thomas in Renee Petersen's possession.
+Two articles in the Deseret News |

 Two more articles appeared in the Salt Lake Newspapers concerning Thomas.